catmclough/vim_dotfiles/README.markdown

 ## Credit

-This was originally a fork of Drew Olsen's [vim_dotfiles](https://github.com/drewolson/vim_dotfiles).
+This was originally a fork of Skim's [vim dotfiles](https://github.com/sl4m/vim-dotfiles), which were originally a fork of Drew Olsen's [vim_dotfiles](https://github.com/drewolson/vim_dotfiles).